-Disclosure vs. Use:

-Protected health information (PHI) may be used without restrictions when providing direct care to your client and/or consulting with other healthcare professionals regarding the direct care of your client.
-Restrictions/Disclosure come into play when someone who is not directly involved in the treatment and care of the client requests and is given PHI.
+Disclosure vs. Use: Students may use protected health information (PHI) without restrictions when providing direct care to their patient and/or consulting with other healthcare professionals regarding the direct care of their patient.
+Restrictions/Disclosure come into play when someone who is not directly involved in the treatment and care of the patient requests and is given PHI.
 A "Patient Authorization" is a special kind of consent defined by HIPAA.
-It allows disclosure of PHI to individuals with a client's permission.
-As a member of the healthcare provider team, you are required to protect the PHI.
+It allows disclosure of PHI to individuals with a patient's permission.
+As a member of the healthcare provider team, the student is required to protect the PHI.

-Be aware of your surroundings.
-Do not repeat protected health information you see or overhear.
-Avoid discussion about clients in public areas in and outside of the hospital.
-You may be liable for breaches of confidentiality.
+The student must be aware of their surroundings.
+Students must not repeat protected health information that they see or overhear.
+Avoid discussion about patients in public areas in and outside of the hospital.
+The student may be liable for breaches of confidentiality.
+Therefore, must be aware of using computers, or other displays that may be viewed by others in their vicinity.
+Student's must be careful and know to whom they are faxing, e-mailing or phoning protected health information.